Udiknedormin/NimContracts/README.md

 If some tooling starts actually using these pragmas, Contracts might get an option to inject these pragmas too, so that external tooling can use them.

+### Contra

+Contra is overall a much more minimalistic project when it comes to contracts, both feature-wise and user-experience-wise.
+Listing the differences briefly:
+* foolproofness
+  * Contra asks the user to use particular code order (preconditions, then postconditions, then main code).
+Contracts actually enforces these rules.
+  * Contra errors on import for unsuported targets.
+Contracts only errors if the user uses features that cannot be supported on the given target, and when it does, it generates a meaningful error message.
+* types of contracts
+  * Contra only provides preconditions and postconditions for procs and iterators.
+Contracts also have loop and iterator invariants (and some plans for object and methods inheritance support).
+  * Contra doesn't provide the "old/previous value" feature.
+Contracts does.
+  * Contra can only handle unconditional contracts, i.e. returning bools.
+    Contracts can also handle conditional contracts (functionally equivalent to `if contract_cond: cond else: true`, but semantically different).
+* documentation
+  * Contra can only generate documentation for preconditions (and only in some cases).
+Contracts generate documentation for all signature-like contracts (preconditions, postconditions, invariants) by default.
+* errors
+  * Contra uses `AssertionError`.
+Contracts uses a separate error type hierarchy with separate types for e.g. preconditions and postconditions.
+    That way, the user can treat caller errors (i.e. breaking preconditions) differently from the provider errors (i.e. breaking postconditions).
+  * Contra only shows the number of contract that has been broken and only stringifies the condition for preconditions.
+Contracts stringifies all the contracts in its error messages.
+  * Contra only shows the location of the contract's code when abused.
+    Contracts provides it for all contracts by default.
+* additional contract-related features
+  * Contra doesn't have "ghost code" feature (i.e. code that is only generated if runtime contracts checks are enabled), although the user can replicate it with a `when defined(contracts):` statement.
+Contracts does and actually implements `ghost` in a similar way.
+  * Contra doesn't define any contract-related helper functions, such as `forall` and `forsome` (although `sequtils.allIt` and `sequtils.anyIt` can be used).
+Contracts does.
+* other features
+  * Contra defines some debug printing optimizations with term rewriting.
+    Contracts does not, it's a library purely for design-by-contract.
+  * Contra defines some assert-and-print-generated-code funcionality.
+    Contracts does not, it's a high-level library.
+  * Contra defines some immutability-related tools.
+    Contracts does not, it's programming style-agnostic.

+#### FAQ

+* What about `assume` blocks?
+** Contra: Assume blocks produce no code at all and are only meant for human reading only, you can do that using discard or similar contruct on Nim.
+KISS.
+** Contracts: False. `assume` blocks are for both humans and static analysis tools.
+They are also checked semantically and type-wise, unlike comments or strings, but generate no code whatsoever, unlike actual code put in discard (which can but doesn't have to be optimised away).
+What's more, no static analysis tool can just guess than some string or discard is assumed to represent an assumption.
+Unless it's marked by a variable's name or a comment, human readers can't always do that either.
+* What about `body` blocks?
+** Contra: does NOT uses nor needs body blocks.
+** Contracts: does not in fact "need" them.
+They are used mostly for aesthetic reasons and user experience of users coming from languages that use them, like Ada or Cobra.
+It may even get optional in future releases.
+* What about `invariant` blocks?
+** Contra: You can pass Invariants on the `postconditions` block.
+** Contracts: False.
+Invariants only make sense for loops and iterators (for procs they're essentially just copying the same condition as both precondition and postcondition).
+Both libraries implement postconditions with a `defer` statement, which means it only runs after the return, not after each `yield`, like an `invariant` is supposed to.
+* What about `forall` and `forsome` blocks?
+** Contra: Use `sequtils.filterIt`, `sequtils.mapIt`, `sequtils.keepItIf`,
+   `sequtils.allIt`, `sequtils.anyIt`, etc.
+** Contracts: True. `forall` and `forsome` are implementation-wise very close to `sequtils.allIt` and `sequtils.anyIt` (even their documentation say so).
+They were created first and foremost to improve readability, because Contracts assumes the more readable and self-explanatory the better, especially considering it's part of the docs.
+It also improves user experience for users coming from language which have such features, e.g. Ada and Cobra.
+* What about `ghost` block?
+** Contra: Use `when defined(release):` or `when defined(contracts):`
+** Contracts: True. `ghost` is actually implemented as `when ghostly():`.
+   Introducing it serves two main reasons: to make it usable as a pragma and to improve user experience for users coming from Ada, which supports `ghost`.
+* Whats the performance and speed cost of using Contra and Contracts?
+** Contra: Zero cost at runtime, since it produces no code at all when build for Release.
+** Contracts: True for both, the approach is very similar.